Watch our biggest AI launch event

 Request object types are versatile: they provide you with an id, which you can use to fetch resource data from your e-commerce platform.

 By passing includeRefs: true to builder.get(), when the query API sends content, it fetches any data you specify, as in this example on GitHub.
-The Visual Editor also fetches remote requests while editing when you pass options=true to BuilderComponent, as in this example on GitHub.
+The Visual Editor also fetches remote requests while editing when you pass options=undefined to BuilderComponent, as in this example on GitHub.

 Handle and list types are convenient when you need to consume a resource's handle—for example, while constructing a product page URL—or multiple resources at once.